Lucky4Luuk/Lucky4Luuk/README.md

 hiii im luuk im non binary (they/them) and i code rust !!!

-im 24, a college dropout and currently work parttime as a programmer :)
+im 24, a college dropout and currently work pretty much fulltime as a programmer :)